TarShah/Advanced_Calculator/README.md

-There are 2 versions of this calcultor, one is the simple version and other is the Advanced Version.
+There are 2 versions of this calculator, one is the Simple version and other is the Advanced Version.
-The simple version manages simple expressions but cannot manage expressios contatining brackets.
+The Simple version manages simple expressions but cannot manage expressions containing brackets.
-The Advanced Calcultor can manage both simple and curly brackets and in addition to that, it also points out errors in the input expression.
+The Advanced Calculator can manage both simple and curly brackets and in addition to that, it also points out errors in the input expression.